-Our initial discussions on this topic considered tolling of the time limit to bring an IRP to account for time spent in a related RFR.
-Some members of the IOT raised concerns about complexity and the potentially lengthy period of time, in total, before an IRP might be brought.
+The IOT’s initial discussions on this topic considered tolling of the time limit to bring an IRP to account for time spent in a related RFR.
+Some members of the IOT raised concerns about the complexity and the potentially lengthy period, in total, before an IRP might be brought.
 The proposal for allowing a period of Fixed Additional Time arose out of the desire to strike a reasonable balance.